Kingdom Shopping Centre: Phase 4

 In 1993, with the winding up of the Glenrothes Development Corporation (GDC) on the horizon, a fourth phase was built.
 This was partially funded with a central government grant to provide any last major projects for the new town.
 The fourth phase incorporated the Rothes Halls, a multi-purpose community facility with a café, theatre, library and conference facilities.

 A major feature of the fourth phase is Rothes Square complete with a pyramid-shaped glass roof, a hanging triangular clock, circular feature floor design and a mock "alfresco" style café.
-A Somerfield supermarket (later a Co-op and converted into an indoor trampoline park and soft play facility in 2025) anchored the fourth phase of the centre when it first opened.
+A supermarket anchored the fourth phase of the centre when it first opened.

 Later development phases

 Development post-phase 4 has largely departed from the internalised shopping centre format.
-A M&S Foodhall, an Iceland Food Warehouse, and a parade of shop units were completed in early 2019 sitting adjacent to the shopping centre at Falkland Gate and North Street in a retail park format.
-Starbucks and Burger King also opened drive-thru outlets on North Street in 2021.
+The Henge Retail Park was completed in early 2019 sitting adjacent to the shopping centre at Falkland Gate and North Street.
+Two drive-thru outlets were later developed adjacent to the retail park on North Street in 2021.

 Future proposals

 A range of development projects are proposed to regenerate the town centre steered by a masterplan that was approved by the Glenrothes Area Committee in March 2021.
 This seeks to address a variety of negative trends including addressing the reduction in retail operators and office floorspace in the town centre due to changing market and working requirements and rationalisation of Fife Council's office estate.
 The masterplan also recommends celebrating the unique legacy of public art bequeathed to the town, introducing new business opportunities outwith the Kingdom Shopping Centre, creating new public spaces and meeting areas including a new town square, and supporting an enhanced evening economy.
-Older parts of the Kingdom Shopping Centre at Albany Gate are proposed to be demolished and redeveloped.
+Demolition of older parts of the Kingdom Shopping Centre at Albany Gate were undertaken in 2026.